simo2712/VI_kpmg_data_analytics/README.md

 3. Data Insights and Presentation

 ### Datasets
-The datasets shared are in an Excel file, in different sheets.
+The datasets shared are in an Excel file (folder [Data](../../tree/master/Data)), in different sheets.
 These datasets are:
 1. **Transactions** --> customer transactions in a certain range of dates
 2. **CustomerDemographic** --> the customer features like "gender", "job title", "job_industry", etc..
 3. **CustomerAddress** --> the customers' address and the property valuation